hecomi/uREPL/README.md

 uREPL is an in-game powerful REPL envinronment for Unity3D that supports following functions:

-- Execute any Unity-supported C# code at run time.
+- Any Unity-supported C# code evaluation at run time.
-- Support completions.
+- completions.
 - Emacs-like keyboard shortcuts.
 - History.
 - Output logs.
-- Inspect *GameObject* and *Component*.
+- *GameObject* and *Component* inspecor.
-- Add commands just by adding an attribute.
+- Command definition just by adding an attribute.
-- Add optional completion plugins easily.
+- Additional completion plugins.

 Demo